spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

 Repeat weeklyish for each supported version.

 1. Audit [backport candidates](#audit-backport-candidates).
-To view what's been merged into the each release branch since the last release, see the [changelog gist](https://gist.github.com/spinnaker-release/4f8cd09490870ae9ebf78be3be1763ee) on Github.
+To view what's been merged into each release branch since the last release, see the [changelog gist](https://gist.github.com/spinnaker-release/4f8cd09490870ae9ebf78be3be1763ee) on Github.